TexteaInc/funix/README.md

 ![Hangman in Funix](https://raw.githubusercontent.com/TexteaInc/funix-doc/main/screenshots/hangman.png)

 ## Themes: more than colors and fonts

 A Funix theme defines the mapping from data types to widgets.
 It further exposes the `props` of the UI components that embody the widgets in JSON so you can control the UI without knowing Javascript.
+Most of components used in Funix are from Material UI.

 For example, below is an example theme configure.